 When incorporating dollhouse items into your needlework, consider several things:

 - Transparency: Only if the items have openings will you be able to see the canvas, stitched or unstitched behind it.
-Don’t use something opaque where you want stitching.
+Don’t use something opaque where you want to see the stitching.

 Look to dollhouse items for a new source of exciting needlepoint embellishments.